 A Declination Is a Procedural Decision, Not a Final Answer

-When a registrar declines an informal appointment application, it means the registrar was not satisfied that the requirements under sections 14-3307 and 14-3308 were met.
-Perhaps the application was incomplete, the applicant lacked priority, or another personal representative was already serving.
-Whatever the reason, the registrar has discretion to say no.
+When a registrar declines an informal appointment application, it means the registrar was not satisfied that the requirements were met.
+The application may have been incomplete.
+The applicant may have lacked priority.
+Another representative may already be serving.

 If the registrar is not satisfied that a requested informal appointment of a personal representative should be made because of failure to meet the requirements of sections 14-3307 and 14-3308, or for any other reason, the registrar may decline the application.

 A.R.S. § 14-3309The phrase "or for any other reason" gives the registrar broad discretion.
-If something about the application raises concerns that go beyond the specific statutory checklist, the registrar can still decline.
-This is a safeguard built into the informal process.
+If something about the application raises concerns beyond the specific checklist, the registrar can still decline.

 Formal Proceedings Remain Available

-A declined informal appointment does not close the door.
-The statute makes clear that the declination is not an adjudication.
-It does not determine anyone's rights, and it does not prevent the applicant from pursuing appointment through formal proceedings.
+A declined application does not close the door.
+The statute makes clear that the declination is not a final ruling.
+It does not determine anyone's rights.

 A declination of informal appointment is not an adjudication and does not preclude appointment in formal proceedings.